 - 2-5 Sets Per Exercise (see the compound lifts in the section above)

 There are various other types of training like Hypertrophy training (building muscle size) and explosive lifts to build power, speed, and strength (i.e. Olympic lifts), but Strength Training is primary concerned with stimulating muscle fiber growth and optimizing your neural pathways for maximal strength improvements.

-For my own personal strength training routine, I do 5 reps for 3 sets with 3-5 exercises per session and 3 sessions per week.
+For my own personal strength training routine, I do five reps for three sets with 3-5 exercises per session and 3 sessions per week.

 3. Strength Train ONLY 1-3 times a week, depending

 Some strength training programs will advocate 4-5 times a week.
-But this is assumes you are only strength training and nothing else.
+But this is assuming you are only strength training and nothing else.